Tech writers can code too

 In mathematics, the identity function returns the value that you give it.
 In other words, it doesn’t do anything more than repeat what you tell it.
 In the command line, an identity script outputs its input.
 How is that useful?
 It isn’t immediately useful, but it’s a good starting point to build on.

-Do this: Open datacenters.awk in your text editor then copy and paste the following.
+Do this: Enter nano datacenters.awk then copy and paste the following.
 It’s just a single line.
 Make sure you end it by pressing Enter.
-Save your file and quit the editor to return to the command line.

 { print; }

 An action is wrapped in { and }.
 The default action is to do nothing.
 But we want our action to repeat the line that we’re currently processing.
 That’s what the print statement does.
 The default for the print statement is to print the matching line.
 The statement ends with a semi-colon (;).
 We use semi-colons to separate statements in an action.
-This is optional when there’s only one statement in an action, but we put it here out of habit.
+This is optional when there’s only one statement in an action, but we put it here as a good habit.

 Now let’s run our command again to see if it really is the identity script.

-Do this: In the command line, enter gawk --csv -f datacenters.awk in.csv
+Do this: In the command line, enter gawk --csv -f datacenters.awk input.csv

 Catania,Sicily,IT,TRUE,FALSE,TRUE,32848